ashoks773/TargetBioactivityAnalysis/README.md

 # Requirements :+1:
 > [!IMPORTANT]
-> Start working with Google Colab or Jupyter Notebook
+> Start working with Google Colab or Jupyter Notebook!
-> You need to install the following packages:
+> First, install the following packages using pip3 or pip:
 `chembl_webresource_client`
 `pandas`
 `rdkit`